ceph/ceph/doc/releases/pacific.rst

   through a set of steps to help them configure their Ceph cluster: expanding the cluster by adding more hosts, detecting and defining their storage devices, and finally deploying and configuring the different Ceph services.

+* OSD: When using mclock_scheduler for QoS, there is no longer a need to run any manual benchmark.
+The OSD now automatically sets an appropriate value for `osd_mclock_max_capacity_iops` by running a simple benchmark during initialization.

+* MGR: The global recovery event in the progress module has been optimized and a `sleep_interval` of 5 seconds has been added between stats collection, to reduce the impact of the progress module on the MGR, especially in large clusters.

 Changelog
 ---------